How to value a business: Methods to find your business worth

 Understanding your business value for better decisions

-- Best for: Asset-heavy businesses or worst-case scenarios
+- Best for: Asset-heavy businesses, manufacturing, or conservative estimates

 Income-based approach:

-- Best for: Profitable businesses with predictable income
+- Best for: Profitable service businesses with predictable income

 Market-based approach: